-The purpose of the Certificate of Conformation (COC) is to establish a record of conformation performance.
-Horses are advanced to the Certificate of Conformation when they have won 15 points in conformation classes, not including group classes, as outlined in the scale of points of contest.
+The purpose of the Certificate of Conformation (CoC) is to establish a record of conformation performance.
+Horses are advanced to the CoC when they have won 15 points in conformation classes, not including group classes, as outlined in the scale of points of contest.
 Points are accumulated throughout the lifetime of the horse.
-To qualify for a Certificate of Conformation, horses must be entered in approved FQHR Roundups or events.
+To qualify for a CoC, horses must be entered in approved FQHR Roundup events.
 Multi-judged shows will not be recognized.